clemsonciti/citi-webpage/_posts/2016-10-04-Research-computing-and-data-insight.md

 that will provide participants with practical programming knowledge and familiarity with the University's diverse research computing facilities.

+The boot camp is free for all Clemson students, faculty and staff.
+**Registration** is a simple, two-step process:

+1. Sign up for the "Research Computing and Data Insight" on [Canvas](https://clemson.instructure.com/courses/6307).
+2. Then, select which of the boot camp sessions you will attend [here](https://clemson.instructure.com/courses/6307/quizzes/3791)

+Please contact Nuyun (Nellie) Zhang <nuyun@clemson.edu>
+with questions or for further information.

 The following topics will be covered;
 note the overlap in sessions: